 Review

-1800 is the year that this premium tequila was first created, and for more than 200 years the original recipe has not been deviated from.
-Why bother to mess with perfection I say.
+1800 Tequila was named after the year this premium tequila was first created, and for more than 200 years, the original recipe has not been deviated from.
+Why bother to mess with perfection, I say.

-1800® Tequila Anejo is brought to life with 100% Weber blue agave that is aged between 8-12 years old to ensure maximum maturity and zest.
-This sublimely deep tequila is aged for at least 14 months in French oak barrels to ensure this tequila becomes more than the sum of its parts.
+1800® Tequila Anejo is brought to life with mature Weber blue agave to ensure maximum flavour, then aged for 14 months in French oak barrels.

 9. Tapatio Excelencia Gran Reserva Extra Añejo